Updated: Dec. 1, 2024

 How fat became a villain

-Let me tell you a story.
 Once upon a time, there was an industry that discovered that it may be contributing to a range of health concerns in the United States, including heart disease and obesity.
 Rather than admitting that their product should be enjoyed in strict moderation, they chose instead to launch a campaign against fat.
 What am I talking about?
 The sugar industry, of course!

 If you’ve been reading my newsletters for any length of time, you know how I feel about added sugar.
 So many major health issues start with the overconsumption of sugar – and it’s hidden everywhere – even salad dressings and other condiments!

-The industry, concerned as most industries are with profits above all else, needed to take the attention off of sugar and place blame squarely in someone else’s lap.
+The industry, concerned as most industries are with profits above all else, needed to divert the attention from sugar and place blame squarely in someone else’s lap.
 And because some types of fat are unhealthy and contribute to weight gain, that’s where the energy was directed.
 In the 60s, much attention and research had been devoted to the impact of certain fats, and when a study (ironically, funded by the dairy industry) suggested that meat and butter were hard on the heart, the sugar industry used it to their advantage.

 Why fat is an important part of a healthy diet